Lawsuit: Mentally ill man froze to death in Alabama jail

 “It is clear that Tony’s death was wrongful, the result of horrific, malicious abuse and mountains of deliberate indifference,” Jon C. Goldfarb, a lawyer representing the family, wrote in the lawsuit.
 “Numerous corrections officers and medical staff wandered over to his open cell door to spectate and be entertained by his condition.”

 The lawsuit also accuses the sheriff’s office of a cover-up.
-The sheriff’s office issued a statement after the death saying Mitchell “was alert and conscious when he left the facility,” but jail security footage shows officers carrying Mitchell’s limp body to a transport car, according to the lawsuit.
+The sheriff’s office issued a statement after the death saying Mitchell “was alert and conscious when he left the facility.”
+Jail security footage provided to The Associated Press by lawyers for Mitchell’s mother shows officers carrying Mitchell’s limp body to a transport car, then putting him on the ground before placing him in the car.

 The suit names Walker County Sheriff Nick Smith and jail officers as defendants.

-Lawyers representing the sheriff’s office said it could not comment before the conclusion of a requested investigation.
-The sheriff’s office, following routine procedures, contacted the State Bureau of Investigation after Mitchell’s death to ask for an investigation, according to a statement from Jackson, Fikes & Brakefield.
+Lawyers representing the Walker County Sheriff’s Office said it could not comment before the conclusion of a requested investigation.
+The sheriff’s office, following routine procedures, contacted the State Bureau of Investigation after Mitchell’s death to ask for the investigation, according to a statement from Jackson, Fikes & Brakefield.

+“The WCSO offers and extends its condolences to the family of Mr. Mitchell and asks for your support and patience for the men and women of the WCSO,” the firm wrote in the statement.

 A photo of of Mitchell being arrested was posted by the sheriff’s office on its Facebook page, adding that Mitchell “brandished a handgun, and fired at least one shot at deputies” before running into the woods.